Bolek

-Bolek (died 1819), also spelled as Boleck or Bolechs, and known as Bowlegs by European Americans, was a Seminole principal chief, of the Alachua chiefly line.
+Bolek (died 1819), also spelled as Boleck or Bolechs, and known as Bowlegs by European Americans, was a Seminole principal chief, of the Alachua (Oconee) chiefly line.
 He was the younger brother of King Payne, who succeeded their father Cowkeeper (known to the Seminole as Ahaya) as leading or principal chief in Florida.
-Bolek succeeded King Payne in 1812 when he was killed.
+Bolek succeeded King Payne in 1812 when he was killed during the Patriot War.

 Early life and education

 Bolek was one of several children born to Ahaya (Cowkeeper) and his wife.
 He and his older brother King Payne were groomed by their mother's brother (in the matrilineal kinship system) to become chiefs and take leading roles among the Seminole.
 They inherited that role through their mother's people, who were descended from the Alachua chiefly line.

-Bolek was designated as a village or itwála chief while a young man; he was based near the Suwannee River of western Florida.
+Bolek was designated as a village or itwála chief while a young man; he was based on the Suwannee River, near present-day Old Town, FL.
 He began to oppose United States influence in Spanish Florida during the early 19th century.
 He prevented Georgia slaveholders from entering Seminole territory to pursue escaped slaves from the Low Country.
 Some of the fugitives married into the Seminole people; most created independent communities nearby as allies and were known as Black Seminoles.
 They kept much of their Gullah culture and developed the Afro-Seminole Creole language in Florida, which they used through the 19th century.

 In 1812, Bolek and his brother King Payne began raiding frontier settlements along the Florida-Georgia border.
 Seminole bands fought several engagements with militia forces; Payne was killed in 1812, and Bolek suffered serious wounds during the same skirmish against Georgia militia forces under Daniel Newnan.
 An expedition by Colonel John Williams the following year destroyed hundreds of Seminole villages and captured numerous horses and cattle.
 Border warfare between the Seminole and Georgia settlers contributed to US involvement in the Creek War of 1813-1814.